blain1995/100DaysOfCode/logs/days31to40.md

 ### Thoughts:

 I don't know why I always assumed html was difficult and super confusing, maybe because blocks of html can be a bit intimidating to look at if you have no clue what is going on.
 I enjoyed today, going to learn a bit more about html and css over the next few days so I can start doing more website focused projects

+## Day 37: 6th April 2021

+### Today's progress:

+Today I learnt about tables and forms in html, the updated files can be found [here](https://github.com/blain1995/100DaysOfCode/blob/main/scripts/days31to40/day37)

+### Thoughts:

+Found today's exercise fairly simple, definitely more equipped to start thinking about designing my own webiste now but am going to learn some CSS so it doesn't look like a potato :)